 4. Hoysala Temples of Belur & Halebidu

 The Chennakesava Temple, dedicated to Lord Vishnu, is one of the finest examples of Hoysala architecture and was built by king Vishnuvardhana in 1117 CE.
 This is probably the biggest of all the Hoysala temples as it is the only fully constructed temple that is still intact and maintained well.
 Dedicated to Lord Shiva, the Hoysaleswara Temple was built by Ketumalla, a minister of Vishnuvardhana during 1121 AD, and is the common tourist spot that can be visited as part of Chikmagalur Tour Packages.
 The walls of these temples are covered with an endless variety of depictions from Hindu mythology, animals, birds, and madanikas, the dancing figures.
-Belur and Halebidu are situated close by and can be visited as part of 2 day trip from Bangalore.
+Belur and Halebidu are among the best places to experience Karnataka Tourism.

 5. Monuments of Srirangapatna